oracle-livelabs/developer/ai-optimizer/explore/explore.md

 NOTICE: *if you see a **Database has no Vector Stores.
 Disabling RAG.** message above, don't panic!
 That's because you haven't created a vector store yet and thus you can't use the RAG functionality*.

-As you can see, even if the questions refer to Oracle Database 23ai, the LLM mentions Oracle Database 23c.
-This is known as **Knowledge Cutoff**, meaning that probably the LLM was trained before Oracle Database 23c was renamed as 23ai.
+As you will probably be able to notice, even if the questions refer to Oracle Database 23ai, the LLM will mention Oracle Database 23c.
+This is known as **Knowledge Cutoff**, meaning that probably the LLM was trained before Oracle Database 23c was even renamed as 23ai.

 Moreover, the LLM tends to answer in a generic way, with no specific mention to the actual script needed to perform the operations requested.
 In Lab 3, we will compare these results with the one obtained using Retrieval-Augmented Generation (RAG), where more context is given to the LLMs.